-The counterparties in derivatives business are mainly OECD credit institutions.
+The counterparties in derivative transactions are mainly OECD credit institutions or Eurex Clearing.
 The pbb Group also provides derivatives for real estate customers and public law entities, for instance to enable them to hedge market risks of commercial real estate financing.